 On January 13, 2015, the IC issued CL No. 2015-02-A clarifying the minimum capitalization and networth requirements of new and existing insurance companies in the Philippines.
-All domestic life and nonlife insurance companies duly licensed by the IC must have a networth of at least \$\pm\$550 million by December 31, 2016.
+Based on the said Circular Letter, all domestic life and nonlife insurance companies duly licensed by the IC must have a networth of at least £550.00 million by December 31, 2016.
 The following presents the amount of required networth and the schedule of compliance: